chiforalexia/tide-ws/README.md

 Contains all the source code for the Vue.js web application.

 - assets/:
-Static media assets (e.g., icons, logos) used throughout the UI.
+CSS styles.

 - components/:
-Reusable Vue components used to build the app's interface (e.g., cards, navbars, layout blocks).
+Reusable Vue components used to build the app's interface.

 - pages/:
-Main page views for the site (e.g., landing page, report section, roadmap view, success stories).
+Main page views for the site.

 - survey/:
-Survey-specific frontend components and logic for collecting user feedback and engagement data.
+Survey-specific frontend components and logic for generating the personalised report.

 - index.vue:
-Root Vue component where the app layout is initialised.
+Root Vue component where the app layout is created.

 - main.js:
 Application entry point where Vue, Tailwind, and router are set up.